After almost six months without a post here on Roamin’ Gnomials, I knew I’d need something big if I was going to come back with a splash.

 “Okay, strip from the waist down and put on that gown,” she said.
 “It ties in the back.”

-Suddenly I knew the purpose of the pink pads, as some customers evidently chose to don their open-backed gowns before settling their glistening pink rumps back into one of the chairs.
+Suddenly I knew the purpose of the pink pads.
+Some customers evidently chose to don their open-backed gowns before settling their glistening pink rumps back into one of the chairs.

-“Fuck it,” I said to myself, and just climbed between the stirrups and plopped myself onto the exam table, trying to assume a countenance of nonchalance despite my complete vulnerability and the fact that my heart was hammering like a jungle tom-tom.
+“Fuck it,” I said to myself, as I climbed between the stirrups and plopped onto the exam table, trying to assume a countenance of nonchalance despite my complete vulnerability and the fact that my heart was hammering like a jungle tom-tom.

 I was seconds away from grabbing my britches and running for the door when the knob rattled and the doctor walked in.